The Vanguard School (Colorado): Athletics

 The Vanguard School competes at the 3A level in the Tri-Peaks League of the Colorado High School Activities Association.
 The school offers eleven sports for high school students, including volleyball, soccer, tennis, cross country, basketball, cheer-leading and track and field.
-The school also operates a boys' club volleyball team, created in 2013, eight years before CHSAA will officially introduce the sport.
+The school also operates a boys' club volleyball team, created in 2013, eight years before CHSAA officially introduced the sport.
 This team has won the Colorado 3A championship for three years, from 2016 to 2018.